 Fitness is a fickle beast.
 You’re in the best shape of your life one minute and then can’t seem to get the pedals to spin without pain the next.
 Cycling accidents are an unavoidable aspect of most riders’ experiences on the bike.
 A few people are more susceptible to falling off their bikes than others, but most of the cyclists will fall off at some stage.

-Any of the most common problems that cyclists face can be handled with home-care.
+Any of the most common problems that cyclists face can be handled with home care.
 We’ve compiled a list of the most popular and gathered some of the best advice we’ve received to assist you if you’re having trouble.

-It’s important to note that the body is a linked network – symptoms do not reflect the true cause, and if a wound persists, you must see a specialist of pain management, who can help you find and treat the underlying cause.
+It’s important to note that the body is a linked network – symptoms do not reflect the true cause, and if a wound persists, you must see a specialist of pain management who can help you find and treat the underlying cause.

 Injuries caused by collisions

 Cycling has an unavoidable side effect: crashes.
 If you’ve had a serious accident, it’s clear that you should seek medical help.
 You could have hit the head, even though no bones were broken.
-Concussion is a serious condition that necessitates a lot of rest and should not be taken carelessly.
+A concussion is a serious condition that necessitates a lot of rest and should not be taken carelessly.

 The clavicle (collarbone) is one of the most common injury areas for cyclists; the good news is that it usually heals in about 6 weeks, and you can still ride the turbo trainer in the meantime.

 Muscle strains, on the other hand, are less visible impact injuries.
 Overcompensation from strained muscles can result in overuse injuries.
-You may feel the urge to get on the bike soon, but it’s often better to take some additional time off or even see a physio or osteopath before returning to the two-wheeler post a crash.
+You may feel the urge to get on the bike soon, but it’s often better to take some additional time off or see a physio or osteopath before returning to the two-wheeler after a crash.